Half Whole-Wheat Pancakes

 More butter for buttering the pan or griddle

-2. Measure the first four ingredients into the large bowl.
-Use a whisk to mix everything together.
+1. Measure the first four ingredients into a large bowl and whisk them together.

-5. Slowly dribble the melted butter into the egg/milk mixture, whisking constantly as you pour.
-This will prevent the hot butter from cooking the eggs.
+3. Slowly dribble the melted butter into the egg/milk mixture, whisking as you pour to prevent the hot butter from cooking the eggs.

-6. Pour the wet ingredients into the large bowl of dry ingredients, using a rubber spatula to mix it in as you pour.
-Don't worry if there are small lumps.
-Over-mixing can lead to tough pancakes.
+4. Pour the wet ingredients into the dry ingredients, using a rubber spatula to mix everything together.
+Don't overmix, and don't worry about small lumps.